-Ferry Project runs programs funded or part-funded by The European Social Fund and The Big Lottery Community Fund.
+Ferry Project runs programs funded or part-funded by The European Social Fund and The National Lottery Community Fund.

 The aim of Ferry Project is not simply to provide accommodation, but to give people the skills they need to enable them to live independently.
 These include life skills such as cooking and cleaning, education courses, vocational training, volunteering and employment opportunities.

 We currently provide up to fifty bed spaces in Wisbech and engage with over three hundred clients per year.
 We are the largest provider for homelessness-related issues in the district, engaging with an estimated eighty percent of those who find themselves homeless in Fenland.

 "Ferry Project provides a short-term interaction in an individual’s life when they have an immediate need.
 Once we carry them to their destination, they move on.”